dabeaz/ply/docs/ply.rst

 This will attach ``identifier`` to the docstring for ``t_ID()`` allowing ``lex.py`` to work normally.
-Naturally, you could use ``@TOKEN`` on all functions as an alternative to using doc-strings.
+Naturally, you could use ``@TOKEN`` on all functions as an alternative to using docstrings.

 Debugging
 ^^^^^^^^^